Risk Assessment Template

 When to use a risk assessment

 Before you plan a risk assessment, your project needs a strong foundation.
-Make sure you define your project's scope with project management methodologies, optimize your team workflows with planning frameworks, and outline your team’s roles and responsibilities.
+Make sure you define your project's scope, optimize your team workflows, and outline your team’s roles and responsibilities.

 Risk can take many forms.
 Project and product managers need to become comfortable labeling risk based on risk levels and likelihood.
 A risk assessment can help you figure out if you need to: